BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: The BACE Algorithm

 \subsubsection{Applying Operations}

-Once parents are selected, we generate offspring by applying a specific evolutionary operator.
-The framework supports a diverse library of operators for both populations.
-The specific operator is chosen stochastically at each step based on the operation rate The selected operator dictates both the number of parents required (arity) and the specific LLM prompting strategy used to synthesize the child.
+Once parents are selected, we generate offspring by applying a specific evolutionary operator, chosen stochastically at each step based on the operation rate.
+The selected operator dictates both the number of parents required (arity) and the specific LLM prompting strategy used to synthesize the child.
 For the specific details of these operators, see Section~\ref{sec:pop_and_ops}.